 - Restricting issuers involved in controversial activities.
-This is done by restricting investments involved in the development, production, maintenance or trade of controversial weapons, the production of tobacco products, thermal coal mining and/or oil sands extraction. - Restricting Investments in countries subject to country-wide arms embargo sanctions imposed by the United Nations Security Council, and countries on the global money laundering and terrorist financing watchdog, Financial Action Task Force list, that are subject to a "Call for Action". - Taking E, S and G factors of each issuer into account in the investment decision making process.
+This is done by restricting investments involved in the development, production, maintenance or trade of controversial weapons, the production of tobacco products, thermal coal mining and/or oil sands extraction. - Restricting investments in countries subject to country-wide arms embargo sanctions imposed by the United Nations Security Council, and countries on the global money laundering and terrorist financing watchdog, Financial Action Task Force list, that are subject to a "Call for Action". - Adherence in the areas of good governance, respecting human rights and labour rights, protecting the environment and prevention of bribery and corruption.
+The Sub-Fund does so by assessing the extent to which issuers act in accordance with relevant laws and internationally recognised standards, for example: OECD Guidelines for Multinational Enterprises, the UN Guiding Principles on Business and Human Rights and UN Global Compact. - No reference benchmark has been designated for the purpose of attaining the environmental or social characteristics promoted by the Sub-Fund.

-- Adherence in the areas of good governance, respecting human rights and labour rights, protecting the environment and prevention of bribery and corruption.
-The Sub-Fund does so by assessing the extent to which issuers act in accordance with relevant laws and internationally recognised standards, for example: OECD Guidelines for Multinational Enterprises, the UN Guiding Principles on Business and Human Rights and UN Global Compact. - The Sub Fund promotes to have a lower carbon intensity compared to the Index/Benchmark. - SI Framework.
-The Sub-Fund promotes investments in companies or projects that contribute to an environmental or social objective based on the product contribution or operational contribution. - No reference benchmark has been designated for the purpose of attaining the environmental or social characteristics promoted by the Sub-Fund. - What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?
+Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained